The Aboriginal Child & Youth Wellness Program

 • Connect with youth and make referrals for support;

-• Foot, vehicle, and bike patrols;
+• Foot and vehicle patrols;

 • Offer youth rides as a safer alternative than the streets; and